xc/dmbasedoc/readme.md

 Readability
 -------------
 - ID can only exist in config file(eg. web.config/digimaker.config/site.json).
 Never put id into template or worse csfile.
+Use identifier in coding and mapping in config file or content instead.
 - Template file name/folder name should try to show the actual meaning. eg. article/full-agreement.cshtml means the agreement article in full mode

 Security&Stability